The Recorder |

 |

-It has seven finger holes and a single thumb hole, which is known as an octave vent.
-It is not a very loud instrument and therefore not used in orchestras or bands, but is well suited to solo playing, small groups and chamber music. |
+It has seven finger holes and a single thumb hole, known as an octave vent.
+It is not a very loud instrument and, therefore, not used in orchestras or bands.
+It is well suited to solo playing, small groups and chamber music. |

-Generally, there are eight different sizes of recorders, there are however four regular sized and played, these include the descant or soprano, alto or treble, tenor and bass. |
+Generally, there are eight different sizes of recorders.
+Four regular-sized played; these include the descant or soprano, alto or treble, tenor and bass. |